Teaching LLM to be Persuasive: Reward-Enhanced Policy Optimization for Alignment from Heterogeneous Rewards: Limitations

 \section{Limitations}

-As our focus is deploying an LLM in our business, we evaluate only the price negotiation task, so demonstrating broader effectiveness will require extensive experiments across diverse tasks and settings.
+As our focus is deploying an LLM in our business, we evaluate only the chase negotiation task, so demonstrating broader effectiveness will require extensive experiments across diverse tasks and settings.